akalmykov/wp-content-copy-protection/readme.txt

 * WPCCP is fully compatible with all major browsers

-Wordpress Content Copy Protection Pro can be found [Here](http://www.securiilock.com/)
+WordPress Content Copy Protection Pro can be found [Here](http://www.securiilock.com/)

 == This Plugin will NOT ==